 Vince lives in Bedminster in Bristol and has strong links to Knowle West and Hengrove where he grew up.
 Despite health issues, he’s used the support available in South Bristol to help maintain both his mental and physical wellbeing.

-The audience also heard from Nikki, who participated in the project with her husband Stephen.
-They both work in the NHS.
-They have experienced physical and mental health challenges in the last 10 years but physical activity has helped improve their wellbeing.
-All five stories are being written up for an academic paper.
+Stephen and Nikki are husband and wife and both work in the NHS.
+They have experienced physical and mental health challenges in the last 10 years.
+Physical activity has helped improve their wellbeing.

 The University of Bristol is internationally renowned and one of the very best in the UK, due to its outstanding teaching and research, its superb facilities and highly talented students and staff.
 Its students thrive in a rich academic environment which is informed by world-leading research.
 It hosts the Elizabeth Blackwell Institute for Health Research.